-The first phase on JM Road and DP Road has been lauded across the country, even winning the Housing and Urban Development Corporation Award and the Volvo Mobility Award 2017.
-These projects have been discussed below.

-The following section looks at two cases of street transformation in the city of Pune.
-The approaches to design, implementation and accompanying challenges have also been discussed.
+The city has started redesigning about 127 km of streets, with pilots implemented on the ground.
+The first phase on JM Road and DP Road has been lauded by the country, fetching the Housing and Urban Development Corporation Award and the Volvo Mobility Award 2017 for the city.
+The following section looks at these two cases of street transformation.
+The approaches to design, implementation, and accompanying challenges have also been discussed.